Flazzing/Amazon-Ecommerce/README.md

-# Amazon clone system with React, Docker, and Firebase
+# Amazon clone system with React, Docker, AWS and Firebase

 Documentation will be updated as project progresses.